MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-extension-host-prepare.md

 ---
-title: Prepare for extension host in Azure Stack Hub | Microsoft Docs
+title: Prepare for extension host in Azure Stack Hub
 description: Learn how to prepare for extension host in Azure Stack Hub, which is automatically enabled through an Azure Stack Hub update package after version 1808.
 keywords:
 author: mattbriggs